-This case involves a dentist who deviated from the prevailing standard of care to treat a patient’s infection.
+This case involves a dentist who deviated from the prevailing standard of care in treating a patient’s infection.
 The study examines the importance of thoroughly documenting the clinical justification for any alternative treatment plan, obtaining informed consent, and providing follow-up care.
 The discussion covers strategies to help dental professionals prevent patient harm and mitigate risk.

-The patient, a 46-year-old male, contacted his dentist after experiencing severe tooth pain.
+The adult patient contacted a dentist after experiencing severe tooth pain.
 The dentist’s notes described a “small area of what appears to be infection around tooth number 18.”
-No x-rays were obtained.
+The dentist did not obtain x-rays.
 For unknown reasons not documented in the record, the dentist elected to extract teeth numbers 19 and 18 in the area of the pain.
 He did not have the patient sign a consent form and did not prescribe an analgesic or antibiotic.
 The patient was not given a follow-up appointment and did not receive follow-up instructions from the dentist.

 The patient’s pain continued to worsen.
-Having lost confidence in the original treating dentist, he elected to see another dentist.
+Having lost confidence in the original treating dentist, the patient elected to see another dentist.
 X-rays taken by the subsequent treating dentist revealed that the infection had spread significantly, and teeth numbers 17 and 20 were now involved.
-The dentist recommended extracting teeth numbers 17 and 20 and removing a small portion of the gum.
+The dentist recommended extracting those teeth and removing a small portion of the gum.
 With the patient’s informed consent, he performed the procedures and provided antibiotic therapy and pain control.
-In the opinion of the second dentist, the successful treatment was initiated “just in time, before the consequences could have been much more serious.”
+In the second dentist’s opinion, the successful treatment was initiated “just in time, before the consequences could have been much more serious.”

-The patient pursued a claim against his original dentist.
+The patient pursued a claim against the original dentist.

 Risk Management Discussion